The Teaching Apprenticeship Programme

 How can our school get started?

 Step 1: Contact your local Teaching Apprenticeship Programme Consultant who will confirm if your school is eligible to take part in the TAP programme.
 We will determine whether you have a trainee in mind or need to select a trainee from our large candidate pool.

 Step 2: Once eligibility has been confirmed, we will arrange a face-to-face or virtual meeting to walk you through the training programme and the demands on trainee and school including all the training and assessment requirements.
 We will help schools navigate the process of applying for available funding and accessing their Apprenticeship levy.

-Step 3: Your school will be invited to complete an application through UCAS (September only through UCAS – any other time of year is our application form) and If the application is successful then the applicant will be invited to interview, (schools interview them as part of the application – not us) before being offered a place on the Teaching Apprenticeship programme.
+Step 3: Your school will be invited to complete an application through the DfE Apply for teacher training service (September only through Apply for teacher training service – any other time of year is our application form) and If the application is successful then the applicant will be invited to interview, (schools interview them as part of the application – not us) before being offered a place on the Teaching Apprenticeship programme.
 We will provide lots of information about the interview process and what to expect.

 Step 4: Successful trainees will sign up and get ready to start their apprenticeship when the next course begins.
 Do you have any questions?
 Ready to speak to a TAP consultant?
 Get in touch.